BDC Hamburger Icon

 Accrued PTO

-This policy allows employees to earn time off according to how much they work or their years of service.
-For example, an employee could accrue four hours of PTO for every 40 hours worked, meaning they would earn one day off every two weeks.
+An accrued PTO policy allows employees to earn time off according to how much they work or their years of service.
+They may earn separate sick days and vacation days or all-encompassing PTO days.
 Unless capped, PTO days continue to accrue until the employee uses them.

 • Accrued PTO benefits: This type of policy can motivate employees to work to earn their PTO and give them a sense of accomplishment when they do.